 London Market: Columbia Road Flower Market.
 If you find yourself at a loose end one Sunday morning, head for Columbia Road Flower Market.
 You can buy succulents, cacti, flower bulbs, beautiful blooms and exotic house plants.
 It’s a great place to browse independent shops and eat at cute little cafes.
-You’ll find the Sunday market located in London E2, open from 8am until around 2-3pm.
+You’ll find the Sunday market located in London E2.
+It is open from 8 am until around 2 pm and 3 pm.

 Crowds at Columbia Road Flower Market

 What You Can Buy at Columbia Road Flower Market

 Columbia Road is closed to traffic on Sunday mornings when it becomes a flower market.
 Many of the stallholders have been selling plants and flowers for years.
 You will hear them shouting out what they have for sale and how much the price is.
 The prices go down towards closing time.
 If you want to buy flowers and plants at bargain prices then visit the market between 2 pm and 3 pm.

 You can buy freshly cut flowers which you can give to a friend or keep for yourself as a treat.
 Brighten up your home with delightful daisies, scented roses, lovely lilies and tempting tulips.
 Near Easter expect to see plenty of bright yellow daffodils for sale.

 Succulents and cacti plants can also be purchased at reasonable prices.
 These come in all shapes and sizes.
 Take some cardboard to wrap around prickly cacti, so you don’t cause an injury to yourself or others!
 You can also buy potted palms and other exotic house plants.